Neeraj-Natu/movies/all_commands.md

     For Ingress type service remeber to have the service give a 200 response back on endpoint `/` as the rediness check is done on this endpoint by the internal rediness check which is created when we create the ingress for more refer:(https://serverfault.com/questions/809824/http-load-balancer-on-google-container-engine-using-ingress).

+    The ingress is actually implemented via a third party Ingress Controller which has different implementations. gce, ambassasor,nginx etc.. these all are different implementations of ingress controllers.
+    Amongst these all the most well known and used is the nginx one.
+This can expose the services of type clusterIP.
+    Although you must first install this type of Ingress controller as it doesnot come in pre installed.

     So all these issues are resolved in the current code and seem to work fine so to create Ingress all the services need to first created as a nodeport or as loadbalancer as Ingress can only talk to these.
 Once that is done you can run the command to create Ingress which is:
     `kubectl create -f ingress-deployment.yaml`

 # Deployment using helm charts

+	For using helm first you need to install the same on your local machine.
+	For installing it on windows the easiest option is via choclatey which is a package manager for windows. first install choclatey using below comand on an admin cmd prompt:
+	 `@"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"`

+	Once done use the below command to install helm:
+	`choco install kubernetes-helm`

+	it will take a few seconds to be installed.
+Once done you can use helm on your local machine.
+	Now go to google cloud sdk console and check if you have helm available by using `helm --help` If done right there should be no issues there.

+    To start off follow the instructions listed at:

+    Ensure your user account has the cluster-admin role in your cluster.
+    `kubectl create clusterrolebinding user-admin-binding --clusterrole=cluster-admin --user=$(gcloud config get-value account)`

+    Create a service account that Tiller, the server side of Helm, can use for deploying your charts.
+    `kubectl create serviceaccount tiller --namespace kube-system`

+    Grant the Tiller service account the cluster-admin role in your cluster:
+    `kubectl create clusterrolebinding tiller-admin-binding --clusterrole=cluster-admin --serviceaccount=kube-system:tiller`

+    Initialize Helm to install Tiller in your cluster:
+    `./helm init --service-account=tiller`
+    `./helm update`

+    verify that helm and tiller is installed in the cluster `kubectl get deploy,svc tiller-deploy -n kube-system`
+    `helm ls` empty result as we haven't installed anything